What Types of Brakes Does My Car Have?

 Your Reliable Shop for Brake Calipers Repair

-If you are having an issue with your brake calipers, Hometown Garage in Portland is your place to go.
-Our team of Quality technicians have decades of experience and are experts in all things auto repair, including brake service and brakes repair, auto repair, factory scheduled maintenance, and brake calipers repair service.
-We are one of the most reputed auto repair shops in the area and can improve your vehicle's brake performance efficiently and cost-effectively.
+If you are having an issue with your brake calipers, Hometown Garage in Portland is your go-to place.
+Our team of Quality technicians have decades of experience and are experts in all things auto repair, including brake service and brakes repair, auto repair, factory scheduled maintenance, and brake calipers repair.
+We are one of the most reputable auto repair shops in the area and can improve your vehicle's brake performance efficiently and cost-effectively.
 We will make sure that all parts of your vehicle's brake system work properly and have a high performance.
-Reasons You Should Do Business With Us:

-We've been fixing cars since 1998 and are experts in all things auto repair.
+We've been fixing cars since 1998 and have a review score of 100 based on reviews from 375 satisfied customers.
 If you are in the 06480 area or in Portland, CT, Middleton, CT, East Hampton, CT, Cromwell, CT, or Middlesex County, CT, don't hesitate to schedule an appointment with Hometown Garage, either online or via phone at 860-342-5777.
 Hometown Garage - HOMETOWN SERVICE WITH HOMETOWN PRIDE.